kermitt2/grobid/Readme.md

 In addition, a Java example project is available to illustrate how to use GROBID as a Java library: [https://github.com/kermitt2/grobid-example](https://github.com/kermitt2/grobid-example).
 The example project is using GROBID Java API for extracting header metadata and citations from a PDF and output the results in BibTeX format.

+Finally, the following python utilities can be used to create structured full text corpora of scientific articles simply by indicating a list of strong identifiers like DOI or PMID, performing the identification of online Open Access PDF, the harvesting, the metadata agreegation and the Grobid processing in one step at scale: [article-dataset-builder](https://github.com/kermitt2/article-dataset-builder)

 ## GROBID Modules

 A series of additional modules have been developed for performing __structure aware__ text mining directly on scholar PDF, reusing GROBID's PDF processing and sequence labelling weaponery: